laroche/tastyworks-pnl/README.md

 want to ignore this line and just look over the list of other assets.

 The option __--show__ gives some summary graphs.

+The option __--debug__ adds debug information on what data is currently processed to aid with debug reports on bugs and problems.

+The option __--verbose__ outputs the csv output data also as text on the screen.
+Just a way to see data differently, you normally should use the csv data for further processing.

 If you work on Linux with Ubuntu/Debian, you need to make sure